Completed

 Read our full investigation findings here

-Over the course of eight months, news correspondent Órla Ryan took a deep dive into the impact of insufficient services around Ireland.
+Over the course of a year, news correspondent Órla Ryan is taking a deep dive into the impact of insufficient services around Ireland.

-Her work involved speaking to people who experience psychosis and their families, healthcare professionals, researchers and other experts as well as questioning relevant authorities, including the Department of Health and the HSE.
+Her work involves speaking to people who experience psychosis and their families, healthcare professionals, researchers and other experts as well as questioning relevant authorities, including the Department of Health and the HSE.

-To date, Noteworthy and The Journal produced five articles as part of this series, from spotlighting cases where children were not able to access appropriate care to exposing insufficient funding and major gaps in services.
+To date, Noteworthy and The Journal has produced six articles as part of this series, from spotlighting cases where children were not able to access appropriate care to exposing insufficient funding and major gaps in services.

 We would still like to hear from teenagers and young adults - or their parents / guardians - who have been impacted by the lack of services available to them.
 Please email [email protected] to share your story.